Ashram Shambala: Sources of income

-Rudnev organized various paid seminars: yoga seminars, seminars on the esoteric foundations of business, sexual liberation seminars, etc. In 2010, a similar lecture by the guru of "Ashram Shambala" cost 53 thousand rubles per person.
+Rudnev organized seminars on yoga, the esoteric foundations of business, sexual liberation, and other subjects.
+In 2010, a similar lecture by the guru of "Ashram Shambala" cost 53 thousand rubles per person.

-The sect sold various magic items: amulets and talismans.
+The group sold various magic items: amulets and talismans.

-People sold their apartments, cars and gave all the money to the sect.
+People sold their apartments, cars and gave all the money to the group.

-Sect center
+Headquarters

-The center of the sect is located in a mansion on Kosmonavtov Street 1a in the Sovetsky City District of Novosibirsk.
+The group's headquarters is located in a mansion on Kosmonavtov Street 1a in the Sovetsky District of Novosibirsk.